 What about the “Enhanced” feature in LR or the AI-based enhancement tools?
 To date, from our testing both from high-res film scans or high-quality digital camera files, these tools create as many problems as they solve.
 We have found them to be pretty amazing at taking a low res image say a 1.5 MP file from an early digital camera and creating an interpretive image that has virtual, let’s just call it what it is, fake details.
 Our conclusion is to save AI enhancements for after you have reviewed a test at scale.

-For scaling, I use Gigapixel AI.
-But honestly, it is really hit or miss.
-I find it does some things nicely, but then messes something else up like clipping the shadows, or creating uneven effects!
-It’s safer to use scaling and unsharp masking to get to the scale you desire.
+For scaling, we use Gigapixel AI.
+But its results need to be reviewed.
+It does some things nicely, but can also cause problems like clipping the shadows, or creating uneven effects!
+Using Photoshop scaling and unsharp masking is safer to get to the scale you desire and is more predictable.